peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

 ### Member Summary
 * <code>[Base64Padding](#Base64Padding)</code> - Gets a value indicating whether the Base64Padding property is true.
 * <code>[public static readonly PeterO.Cbor.JSONOptions Default;](#Default)</code> - The default options for converting CBOR objects to JSON.
-* <code>[ReplaceSurrogates](#ReplaceSurrogates)</code> - Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive char s forming one Unicode code point) are each replaced with a replacement character (U + FFFD).
+* <code>[ReplaceSurrogates](#ReplaceSurrogates)</code> - Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive char s forming one Unicode code point) are each replaced with a replacement character (U+FFFD).
 * <code>[ToString()](#ToString)</code> - Gets the values of this options object's properties in text form.

 <a id="Void_ctor_Boolean"></a>